darinbl-pritchard45/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 In coding, it means writing clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Strive to make your code as simple as possible, but no simpler.
 This approach not only helps in avoiding bugs and reducing development time but also promotes collaboration and scalability in software projects."

 Remember, every line of code you write is a liability until proven innocent.
 So, keep it simple, logical, and well-structured.

+# 2024-01-29
+- Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and patterns for solving common problems.
+By embracing change and continuously growing your skills, you can become a more valuable asset to your team and organization.

+To achieve this, make it a priority to read and share industry articles, attend conferences and workshops, participate in online forums, learn from mentors, teach others, practice coding challenges, read books, watch tutorials, etc. Remember that learning is a journey, not a destination, so be patient with yourself and enjoy the ride.